hydroperx/tiles.js/README.md

-# TileExpert
+# LiveTileBase

-Base implementation for Windows 8 like live tiles in HTML5.
-Features:
+Base implementation for Windows 8 like live tiles in HTML5.:

-- Custom minimum tile sizes
-- Floating tiles
-- Groups
-- Drag-n-drop

 Specifications: